bluescarni/obake/doc/index.rst

-.. piranha documentation master file, created by sphinx-quickstart on Tue Jan  8 08:53:28 2019.
+.. obake documentation master file, created by sphinx-quickstart on Tue Jan  8 08:53:28 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.